 Until the sixtieth class day of the fall or spring semester, the fifteenth class day of a summer term or the thirty-fifth class day of a 10-week summer semester, a student can receive a "Q-drop."
 A grade of Q will be assigned to the course on the student's transcript.
 The Q indicates that the course was dropped and is neither positive nor negative; it simply shows that the student was in the class and dropped it after the No-Record drop period.
 The student must complete the Q-drop form (http://registrar.tamu.edu/Registrar/media/REGI\Forms/Q-Drop\Form.pdf), the Q drop form can also be found on the Bush School website in the Student Resources section under each department and submit the form to the department's senior administrative coordinator prior to the Q-drop deadline.
 Graduate students are not limited in the number of Qs on their transcript.
-If a student does not formally withdraw from a class on or before the Q-drop date, the student will receive an evaluative grade (e.g., A, B, C, etc.) for the course.
+If a student will receive an evaluative grade (e.g., A, B, C, etc.) for the course.